 Thursday Night 7pm - SFBT and suicide prevention

 We will be hosting a community forum on suicide prevention run by Emma Burns.
 Emma has been running successful community forums on suicide prevention through her work with the New Zealand Police.
 Emma will be assisted by David Hains who runs suicide prevention workshops with the South Australian Government.
-Details are to be finalised but will likely be held on the Uni of Canterbury campus.
+The session will be held in the Rehua Building on the Uni of Canterbury campus.
 This event will be free and pitched at the general community, but conference delegates are welcome to attend and see a solution focused approach in action.

 Conference Day 1 - start 8:00 am

 Morning: Opening and cultural welcome.
-A bus will be organised to take delegates to Tuahiwi Marae just out of Christchurch for a formal welcome.
-Please have a look at http://www.facebook.com/wearetuahiwi/
+A bus will be organised to take delegates to Rapaki Marae just out of Christchurch for a formal welcome.
+Please have a look at this great youtube video for info about Rapaki Marae: https://www.youtube.com/watch?v=wtR0mpOQ7E4&t=12s

 After lunch the bus will take us to Benny's Barbershop for a solution-focused challenge like none other.
 Do you have what it takes to be a cut above the rest?
 Big thanks to Ben from Benny's Barbershop for hosting us for the afternoon.